beo1259/minesweeper/README.md

 ## minesweeper

-currently missing timer & flag count.
-Solver is not complete and takes a while for the first move on larger states.
+the classic Minesweeper game. includes a solver to show viable moves for any given board state.

 ## running locally

 **from root repository directory...**

-in 1 terminal window (if you plan to make code changes):
+in 1 terminal window

-1. `npx tsc --watch`
+1. `npx tsc --watch` (compiles the ts files into js)

 in separate terminal window:

-2. `npx serve` - runs on port 3000 by default
+2. `npx serve` (runs on port 3000 by default, use the '-l' flag to use a different port. ie. `npx serve -l 8080`)

+## notes

+- currently missing timer & flag count
+- solver algorithm is not optimized and may take a while/crash the page on larger states (ie. midway through expert games)